adhxabre/java-spring/README.md

 ## Warning!

-This branch is still in development and will be fixed ASAP, if you want to contribute and help me fix it, I would be really feel graceful for that!
+This branch is still in development and will be fixed ASAP, if you want to contribute and help me fix it, I would be really feel grateful for that!
 Please visit [Issues](https://github.com/adhxabre/java-spring/issues) for more information.

 <br />